EmileBinot/gr-lora-py_blocks/README.md

 ## Introduction

-This is a GNU Radio implementation of a LoRa prototype transceiver in embedded python blocks.
+This is a GNU Radio implementation of a LoRa prototype transceiver in __embedded python blocks__.
 This work has been conducted at the IETR lab in Rennes, France.

 * In the Tx chain, the implementation contains the main blocks of the LoRa transceiver: whitening, Hamming encoding, interleaver block, Gray mapping, and the modulation block.